 Born: Buffalo, N.Y., U.S.

-Allan D'Arcangelo was an internationally recognized American painter, printmaker, and muralist born in Buffalo, N.Y.
-Often associated with the Pop Art movement, he is known for his clean, abstracted paintings of roads, highway signs, and other icons of American car culture.
+Allan D’Arcangelo was an internationally recognized American painter, printmaker, and muralist born in Buffalo.
+Often associated with the pop art movement, he is known for his clean, abstracted paintings of roads, highway signs, and other icons of American car culture.

-D’Arcangelo received a BA in history from the University at Buffalo in 1953; later in that decade he divided his time between Mexico City and New York City, launching his career as a visual artist.
-His work in the early 1960s coincided with the rise of first-generation Pop and juxtaposed symbols of Americana, advertising, the space age, and popular culture among other recurring themes; automotive imagery was prominently featured.
+D’Arcangelo received a bachelor’s degree in history from the University at Buffalo in 1953; later in the 1950s, he divided his time between Mexico City and New York, launching his career as a visual artist.
+His work in the early 1960s coincided with the rise of first-generation pop and juxtaposed symbols of Americana, advertising, the space age, and popular culture among other recurring themes; automotive imagery was prominently featured.
 By the 1970s the paintings had become more abstract and geometric and focused more tightly on the iconography of the open road, evoking a unique approach to landscape.

 “There is nothing picturesque or romantic about D’Arcangelo’s landscapes.
 Their forms are so carefully refined, their lines so straightforward and bold, their compositions so neatly balanced, that they appear as unadorned descriptions of a particular place.
 And yet the place is nowhere particular at all.”